Computational-Plant-Science/pycyapi/README.md

 ### Authenticating with Docker

-Docker Hub pull rate limits are quickly reached for large datasets.
-To authenticate and bypass rate limits, provide a `--docker_username` and `--docker_password`.
+To authenticate with Docker and bypass Docker Hub rate limits, provide a `--docker_username` and `--docker_password`.
 For instance:

 ```shell
 plantit run hello_world.yaml --docker_username <your username> --docker_password <your password>